Transpek Industry Ltd.

 The Company has formulated a policy to identify and evaluate business risks andopportunities in compliance with the provisions of Section 134 (3) (n) of the Act.
 Thispolicy framework ensures transparency minimizes adverse impact on the business objectivesand enhances the Company's competitive advantage.

-g) EVALUATION OF THE PERFORMANCE OF THE BOARD COMMITTEES OF DIRECTORS AND INDIVIDUAL
+i) EVALUATION OF THE PERFORMANCE OF THE BOARD COMMITTEES OF DIRECTORS AND INDIVIDUALDIRECTORS:

 The Company has laid down adequate and effective Internal Financial Controls withreference to financial statements commensurate with its size and nature of businessoperations.
-During the year such controls were tested and upgraded and no reportablematerial weaknesses in the design or operation were observed. j) LEGAL COMPLIANCE:
+During the year such controls were tested and upgraded where necessary andno reportable material weaknesses in their design or operation were observed.

 The Board has devised proper systems commensurate with the size and operations of theCompany to monitor and ensure compliance of all the applicable laws and the said system isfound adequate and operating effectively.
-The Company Secretary and the Managing Directorprovide compliance certificate to the Board on a quarterly basis.
+The functional heads of the differentdepartments responsible for compliance submit compliance reports to the Managing Directorbased on which the Company Secretary and the Managing Director provide compliancecertificate to the Board on a quarterly basis.

 These CSR projects and activities are in compliance with Schedule VII of the Act.

-The Company has been substantially contributing in the upgradation of trainingfacilities at the Industrial Training Institute (ITI) at Padra and also conducted shortterm courses on plumbing masonry and wiring for the inmates of the Vadodara Central Jailand equipped them to earn their livelihoods in a dignified manner after their release fromjail.
+The Company has continued its contribution in the upgradation of training facilities atthe Industrial Training Institute (ITI) at Padra and also conducted short term courses onplumbing masonry and wiring for the inmates of the Vadodara Central Jail with a view toequipping them to earn their livelihoods in a dignified manner after their release fromjail.
 Vadodara Central Jail association introduced Beauty Parlour Course for femaleinmates to equip them also to earn livelihood in a dignified manner after their releasefrom jail.

 8. DIRECTORS AND KEY MANAGERIAL PERSONNEL:

-The list of these shareholders has been uploaded on the Company's websitehttp://www.transpek.com/unpaid_data.htm
+The list of the said shareholders is available on the Company's website

 10. DIRECTORS' RESPONSIBILITY STATEMENT: